Noovolari/leapp/docs/sessions.md

 ## Session Model Data
-All Sessions Models shares some basic information, common to all of them.
-These variables must be defined all the time.
+All Sessions Models share some basic information, common to all of them.
+These variables must always be defined.

 ??? info